jadecobra/python_tdd_exercises/source/classes.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 In object oriented programming there is a concept called `Inheritance <https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming>`_\ ).
-With Inheritance we can define new ``objects`` that inherit from other existing ``objects``.
-This makes creating things easier because we do not have to reinvent or rewrite things that already exist, we can inherit them instead.
+With Inheritance I can define new ``objects`` that inherit from other existing ``objects``.
+This makes creating things easier because I do not have to reinvent or rewrite things that already exist, I can inherit them instead.

 How to define a Class with inheritance
 -------------------------------

-To use inheritance we specify the "parent" in parentheses when we define the new object (the child) to establish the relationship
+To use inheritance I specify the "parent" in parentheses when I define the new object (the child) to establish the relationship

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-we add another test to ``TestClasses`` in ``test_classes.py``
+I add another test to ``TestClasses`` in ``test_classes.py``

 .. code-block:: python